 Selected students of the program go through intake and interviewing by our clinical staff prior to services.
-During interviewing, we meet with each referred child and their family to assess the social-emotional and external problems affecting the child’s education.
-Once these problems have been identified, we develop a personalized service plan with the involvement of the parents and the school.
-The service plan identifies goals the I’RAISE clinician assigned to the child will focus on to support the child during the school day.
+During the interview process, we meet with each child and their family to assess the social-emotional and external challenges affecting the child’s education.
+Once these challenges have been identified, we develop a personalized service plan with the involvement of the parents and the school.
+The service plan identifies goals the I’RAISE clinician will focus on to support the child.

-Children receiving counseling services will also participate in the corresponding art therapy service pre-determined by the school’s principal.
-Art Instructors work closely with the clinical team to build lessons on self-expression, self-esteem, self-awareness and other issues relevant to the lives of youth within the program manifested through creative projects.
-Schools can choose one art service from multiple options such as:
+Children receiving counseling services will have the benefit of participating in art therapy services.
+Art Instructors work closely with the clinical team to build lessons on self-expression, self-esteem, self-awareness, and other issues relevant to the lives of the youth.
+Schools can choose one of the following art services:

 Dance and Movement

 The 2019-2020 school year came to an abrupt halt at the onset of the coronavirus.
 Much has occurred since that time on a societal level.
 The learning process has changed significantly since that time.
 To adapt to the evolved needs of schools and youth, I’RAISE has made innovative modifications to the Arts and Therapy program for the 2020-2021 school year including:

 Options for in-person or virtual services